 I quickly canceled my cards, contested the fraudulent charges and recovered — without a financial loss — from the incident.
 However, I consider myself fortunate.
 The situation might have been far worse if I’d been carrying other things in my wallet — items that could have created a financial nightmare for me if thieves had gotten their hands on them.

-Although data breaches at major companies such as Anthem tend to grab headlines, more than 40 percent of identity fraud cases stem from a stolen or lost wallet or purse, according to insurance company Travelers’ claim data.
+Although large data breaches like the recent one at credit reporting agency Equifax tend to grab headlines, more than 40 percent of identity fraud cases stem from a stolen or lost wallet or purse, according to claim data from insurance company Travelers.
 So, if you’re carrying around these things in your wallet, you’re likely putting your identity and finances at risk — learn how to protect yourself.